daelsepara/NeuralNetworkClassifier/README.md

 ![Network Page](/Screenshots/network.png)

 Finally, trained network parameters can be saved and loaded for use in future classification tasks or to provide a better starting point for training.

+# Platform

+Neural Network Classifier software has been tested on Linux, OSX, and Windows platforms.